How to Plan Your Freight with Changing Timelines

-If the goods miss the cut off time for the intended vessel, they simply cannot be shipped.
-There is usually a document cut off time one day before the cargo cut off time.
+As a sea freight forwarder, if the goods miss the cut-off time for the intended vessel, they simply cannot be shipped.
+There is usually a document cut-off time one day before the cargo cut-off time.
 This is one of the biggest factors that will impact your timeline.
-Missing the cut off means you can be waiting up to a week before the next sailing.
+Missing the cut-off means you can be waiting up to a week before the next sailing.

 - Blank Sailings